 Tring Park School for the Performing Arts

-Muddy says: Lights, Camera, Action - and very likely international fame.
-This awesome local performing arts school has a to-die-for alumni list and a healthy, sensible work ethic for its young talent.
+Muddy says: Lights, Camera, Action - and very likely fame.
+This awesome performing arts school has a to-die-for alumni list and teaches a healthy, sensible work ethic.

 Tring Park School for the Performing Arts is on the Bucks/Herts border (in Tring obviously!).
 It’s a lovely 16 acre setting in a stunning Rothschild building, up a long driveway with a long tumbling lawn to the front.